Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the FCLT, Theorem

 Now, let $M = 16$ and $p' =16/15$.
 Then, by Cauchy-Schwarz and H\"older,

 We claim that the first factor is of constant order.
 Indeed, we first note that $F$ and $F^{(Q_j)}$ have the same distribution.
 Moreover, by the weak Morse inequality, the Betti number of a component is bounded by the number of critical points.
-Finally, Lemma \ref{lem:mom1} implies that
+Finally, Lemma \ref{lem:mom1} implies that $\mathbf E\big(Y^\partial(\CC_0 \ti \R)^{2M} \big) < \ff,$ thus showing the asserted finiteness of the first factor.